freehat704/Learning_Guide/markdown/begin.md

 Some text to show that the reference links can follow later.

+(This following part won't show without blocking it out, so I added > signs in front.
+You don't normally add them)

 >[with arbitrary case-insensitive reference text]: https://www.mozilla.org
 >[1]: http://slashdot.org
 >[link text itself]: http://www.reddit.com